Young, Carper Colleagues Introduce Bipartisan Resolution to Promote the U.S. Digital Economy and Digital Trade

 Accordingly, the resolution calls for the U.S. to “negotiate strong, inclusive, forward-looking, and enforceable rules on digital trade and the digital economy with like-minded countries as part of a broader trade and economic strategy to address digital barriers and ensure that the United States values of democracy, rule of law, freedom of speech, human and worker rights, privacy, and a free and open internet are at the very core of the digital world and advanced technology.”

-A copy of the resolution can be found here.
+Legislative text for the resolution can be found here.

 Next Article Previous Article